Generative diffusion learning for parametric partial differential equations: Conclusion

-We have presented a probabilistic generative model based on DDPM for learning the solution operator for parametric PDEs.
-Our method differs from other state-of-the-art approaches in that we view the input-to-output mapping as a family of conditional distributions conditioned on the input parameter.
+We have presented a probabilistic generative model based on DDPM for learning the solution operator of parametric PDEs.
+Our method differs from other state-of-the-art approaches in that we view the input-to-output mapping as a family of conditional distributions conditioned on input parameters.
 Therefore, our model predicts the solution with quantified uncertainty.
 While the method has various advantages, we also observed several limitations in numerical experiments.

-More specifically, the current method learns a model that is trained on a predefined mesh, which limits the model's ability to predict solutions at points outside the mesh.
-More importantly, the mesh-dependent property requires us to retrain the model in order to learn over different meshes.
-Finally, since sampling of $u|a$ requires sequential sampling for $T$ steps, the inference of our model is relatively slow compared to other deterministic models.
+More specifically, the current method learns a model that is trained on a predefined discretization mesh, which limits the ability to predict solutions at points outside the mesh.
+More importantly, the mesh-dependent property requires us to retrain the model in order to predict over different resolution meshes.
+Furthermore, since sampling of $u|a$ requires sequential sampling for $N$ steps, the inference of our model is relatively slow compared to other deterministic models.

-To deal with the mesh-dependent issue, we propose to carry out the diffusion learning over an appropriate latent space~\cite{rombach2022high}, e.g., over the Fourier space~\cite{FNO} or the spectral space~\cite{phillips2022spectral}.
-Alternatively, we can take advantage of the cascaded diffusion model pipeline to make predictions on a fine mesh based on a model pre-trained on a coarse mesh~\cite{ho2022cascaded}.
+To deal with the mesh-dependent issue, one promising approach is to directly formulate the diffusion model over functional spaces.
+Alternatively, it is possible to carry out diffusion learning over an appropriate latent space~\cite{rombach2022high}, e.g., over the Fourier space~\cite{FNO} or the spectral space~\cite{phillips2022spectral}.
+Finally, we can take advantage of the cascaded diffusion model pipeline to make predictions on a fine mesh based on a model pre-trained on a coarse mesh~\cite{ho2022cascaded}.
 As for the sampling efficiency, the denoising diffusion implicit models can be applied to accelerate the inference with a slight compromise in accuracy~\cite{song2020denoising}.
-Finally, the current implementation utilizes a UNet architecture to represent the transition density, which often involves larger number of parameters than the architecture for FNO.
-A more efficient DDPM based solver calls for a special purpose architecture for the operator learning application.
+Finally, the current implementation utilizes a UNet architecture to represent the transition density, which often involves a larger number of parameters than the architecture for FNO.
+A more efficient DDPM-based solver calls for a special-purpose architecture for the operator learning application.

-\begin{ack} Research of P.P. was supported by the U.S. Army Research Office Grant W911NF2220234.
-Computations in this research were supported in part through the use of DARWIN computing system: DARWIN – A Resource for Computational and Data-intensive Research at the University of Delaware and in the Delaware Region, which is supported by NSF under Grant Number: 1919839.